ajeetraina/dhi-sample-demos/vault-k8s/guides/guides.md

 ### Entry point

 Docker Hardened Images may have different entry points than images such as Docker Official Images.
 Use `docker inspect` to inspect entry points for Docker Hardened Images and update your Dockerfile if necessary.

-## Production considerations

-This guide uses Vault in dev mode for simplicity.
-For production deployments:

-1. **Use a production Vault cluster** with proper storage backend (Consul, Raft, etc.)
-2. **Enable TLS** for Vault server communication
-3. **Use cert-manager** for webhook certificate management
-4. **Configure proper RBAC** and security policies
-5. **Set up Vault high availability** for resilience
-6. **Use namespace isolation** for multi-tenant environments
-7. **Implement proper secret rotation** policies
-8. **Monitor and audit** Vault access logs

----

-**Note**: This guide has been validated through empirical testing in a real Kubernetes environment.
-All examples have been tested to verify the agent-inject functionality works correctly with the DHI image.